 - Behavioral health technician

 Earning a certificate in behavioral health could also lead to work as a social and human service assistant.
-These professionals earned median annual wages of $29,790 as of 2014, reports the U.S. Bureau of Labor Statistics (BLS).
-The BLS also notes that employment opportunities for social and human service assistants were expected to grow 22% between 2012 and 2022, which was a much faster-than-average rate of job growth.
+These professionals earned a median annual wage of $30,830 as of 2015, the U.S. Bureau of Labor Statistics (BLS) reported.
+The BLS also notes that employment opportunities for social and human service assistants were expected to grow 11% between 2014 and 2024.

 Behavioral health professionals who are interested in the counseling field are typically required to gain licensure from the state before they can practice in the field.
 Requirements vary from state to state, but most require some amount of graduate coursework.
 Some states have their own certification organizations for the field of behavioral health, such as the Alaska Commission for Behavioral Health Certification or the Arizona Department of Health Services' Mental and Behavioral Health Licensing Office.